nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### 4.2.7 Toggle View command
 Implementation:

 The `ToggleViewCommand` toggles the application to display or hide all students' parent details.
-The following activity diagram shows the events that occur when the user executes the `ToggleViewCommand.
+The following activity diagram shows the events that occur when the user executes the `ToggleViewCommand`.

 *Insert activity diagram*